CAS and visas

 - uploaded their passport details to the My Passport, Visa & CAS section of the student portal.

-If you have any queries regarding the status of your CAS, these should be addressed to your admissions team within Registry, questions about the visa application process itself should be addressed to Visas and Immigration.
+If you have any queries regarding the status of your CAS, these should be addressed to your admissions team.
+Questions about the visa application process itself should be addressed to Visas and Immigration.

 Please note that only payments that have been applied against your full fee invoice will be uploaded to your CAS.
 If your invoice has not yet been issued, any payments you make will only be uploaded once the invoice has been issued and the payments applied.

 It is not necessary to make a payment against your fees to Imperial College London to obtain a CAS or your visa.
 Further information on suitable evidence for satisfying the maintenance requirement is available from Visas and Immigration or the Home Office website.